lpic2book/src/docs/lpic2.200.1.md

 the resources mentioned above is at 100% of its capacity, for example, the existence of abnormal system behaviour should be easy to explain;
 finding the precise *source* of the issue, however, may require a bit more effort.
-The utilities presented in the previous chapter should be be helpful here as well.
+The utilities presented in the previous chapter should be helpful here as well.

 Examples: